-Figure 5: Damage and Losses from Major Natural Disasters in Jamaica
+Figure 5: Damage and Cost from Major Natural Disasters in Jamaica (values in current USD million)

 Source: Authors, based on Planning Institute of Jamaica (PIOJ).

 Natural disasters are one of the main risks to Jamaica's macro-economic outlook.
 After Hurricanes Dean and Gustav, Jamaica's inflation growth rate peaked at more than 20 percent (Figure 6), gradually declined, and then again rose to 13 percent in 2010 after Tropical Storm Nicole.
 These rates have closely mirrored the rate of change of the debt-to-GDP ratio over the past 15 years.